helkey/url-shorten/README.md

 Seven character shortened URLs are sufficient to meet this initial traffic estimate.
 For comparison, standard shortened URLs are 7 characters for standard Bitly links, 8 characters for TinyURL links.

 ### URL Encoding
 In this URL shortening architecture, shortened URLs will be constructed with characters a-z, A-Z, and 0-9, for a total of 62 different characters
-(the same character set used by Bit.ly for shortening).
+(the same character set used by Bitly for shortening).

 The system goal of 200 URL shortening request/sec means over a 5 year period the expected number of shortening requests is: